-- the federated integration of big data from disparate data sources including the use of digital twin and similar methodological approaches will lay the foundation for advanced clinical trial designs that allow for more efficient and smaller trials, as well as the reduction of patients' burden and exposure to placebo; - the development of predictive models for disease progression and joint replacement, which are crucial to efficiently discuss treatment strategies, support assessments of quality in health care and equitably plan and allocate health care resources.
+- The federated integration of big data from disparate data sources including the use of digital twin and similar methodological approaches will lay the foundation for advanced trial designs that allow more efficient and smaller trials, reduction of patients' burden and exposure to placebo. - The development of predictive models for disease progression and joint replacement, which are crucial to efficiently discuss treatment strategies, support assessments of quality in health care and equitably plan and allocate health care resources.
 In addition, such predictive models can revolutionise outcome trial designs, shortening the trial duration and patient burden as well as reducing development costs.
-The aspired modular flexibility to data availability allows for their sustained use in various settings and economic circumstances; - the stratification of different patient groups and targeting of treatments to patients' needs and preferences, which enables the development of successful therapies, informs development strategies, improves patient and caregiver engagement and optimises trial designs.
-This stratification also supports data-based shared decision making for health care solutions in clinical practice; - availability of tools that enable specific functional measurements and reflect the real-life treatment benefit for patients.
-These tools have been positively evaluated for practicality and scientific validity and could be used for systematic assessments complementing clinical and patient reported information.
-All of the above will allow for better trial designs that can demonstrate the treatment benefits of medicines and health care solutions in early development programmes with limited numbers of patients.
+The aspired modular flexibility to data availability allows their sustained use in various settings and economic circumstances.